-1. That the Correspondence regarding the Hollingsworth Arena from the Newmarket Jets Speed Skating Club be received for information.

-5.3 Lorne Avenue Traffic Review

-- 1. That the Speed Management Program continue to be deployed on Lorne Avenue (from Millard Avenue to Eagle Street) in 2019; and, - 2.
-That this report, and the petition on which it was based, be considered in the design for the proposed 2020 reconstruction of Lorne Avenue; and, - 3.
-That, once Council has heard and resolved the matter, the Clerk send a copy of the Council Resolution to the originators of the petition; and, - 4.
+Hollingsworth Aleria, and, 5.
+That construction of a new outdoor ice pad coincide with the final season of Hollingsworth Arena if at all possible; and, 6.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.

-5.4 Fence By-law and Division Fence By-law

-- 1. That the report entitled Fence By-law and Division Fence By-law dated April 8, 2019 be received; and, - 2.
-That Council repeal the Fence By-law 2000-63 as amended and Appointment of Cost of Division Fence By-law 1992- 91; and, - 3.
-That Council adopt the proposed Fence By-law (Attachment A) and Cost of Division Fence By-law (Attachment B); and, - 4.
-That the Fees and Charges By-law be amended to include the Fence fees (Attachment D); and, - 5.
+Corres pondence regarding Hollingsworth Arena 112 1.
+That the Correspondence regarding the Hollingworth Arena from the Newmarket Jets Speed Skating Club be received for information.
+Lorne A Avenue Traffic Review 114 1.
+That the Speed Management Program continue to be deployed on Lorne Avenue (from Millard Avenue to Eagle Street) in 2019; and, 2.
+That this report, and the petition on which it was based, be considered in the design for the proposed 2020 reconstruction of Lorne Avenue; and, 3.
+That, once Council has heard and resolved the matter, the Clerk send a copy of the Council Resolution to the originators of the petition; and, 4.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.
+Fence By-law and Division Fence By-law 120 1.
+That the report entitled Fence By-law and Division Fence By-law dated April 8, 2019 be received; and, 2.
+That Council repeal the Fence By-law 2000-63 as amended and Appointment of Cost of Division Fence By-law 1992-91; and, 3.
+That Council adopt the proposed Fence By-law (Attachment A) and Cost of Division Fence By-law (Attachment B); and, 4 That the Fees and Charges By-law be amended to include the Fence fees (Attachment D); and, necessary to give effect to this resolution.